 The setting is rather modest, but by no means bad, you'll find yourself easily captivated.
 A kingdom under civil war, with a rebellion against a tyrannical government.
 There's even more to it, as not everything is as simple as it seems to be.
 The rebellion of the supposed to be good "Liberation Army" isn't as righteous as they make themselves out to be, warping information and committing acts of war crimes.
 The surrounding countries look at the inner dispute with greedy eyes and hands, waiting for their chance to rise.

 Character: As I said before, our heroine is the byproduct of war.
 She, and her warped nature, came to existence because she was always hungry and on the brink of being killed, what followed was pure hatred.
-That's why Shera joined the military for two simple reasons, consume food and the lives of the rebels, which became her sole raison d'être.. literally endlessly hungering.
+That's why Shera joined the military for two simple reasons, consume tasty food and the lives of the rebels, which became her sole raison d'être.. literally endlessly hungering.
 Shera gets a lot of comrades fighting beside her, and makes many enemies.
-Some try to pull her to their political struggle, others wish for her to fall in combat, and yet others glorify her as a living incarnation of death - worship that borders on fanatism.
-A death god, mowing down her enemies left and right like the crops on a wheatfield.
-Still, Shera slightly opens up to her comrades-in-arms, whom become something like a family for our beloved heroine.
-The character development is adequate and well thought out, you can't help but root for her, but read for yourself, the feelings are real!
+Some try to pull her to their political struggle, some wish for her to fall in combat, and yet others glorify the little girl as a living incarnation of death - worship that borders on fanatism.
+A death god, mowing down enemies left and right like the crops on a wheatfield.
+Still, Shera slightly opens up to her comrades-in-arms, whom become something along the lines of family for our beloved heroine.
+The character development is adequate and well thought out, you can't help but root for her, but read for yourself - the feelings are real!

 Enjoyment: To cut a long story short, an absolute satisfying read from the beginning to the end, great fights and emotional roller coaster ride, magnificent story development and world building, including character progress, as well as their interactions with one another.